PauloFerreiraog/PauloFerreiraog/README.md

 The objective of the LBAW web project was to create a web program similar to a social network.
 It was developed using the PHP framework Laravel and Docker.

-Please feel free to reach out to me if you have any questions or inquiries.

 ## Programming Languages